pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 We built a UI that allows the user to upload figures, enter Markdown with a bullet list of rough instructions for the system, and draft sections incrementally.
 When uploading a figure, the system will use a specific agent that will interpret it by generating a title and description that the Results-section agent will use later to reference figures and explain results.
 When the user enters a URL to a source code file, like a `.py` Python file, the Methods-section agent will use a tool to download the file, learn how the method works, and provide an explanation by drafting the Methods section.
-The user can use Manugen-AI to go from results, figures and rough instructions, to a fully drafted, and well-structured scientific manuscript draft in minutes, speeding up science communication significantly.
+The user can use Manugen-AI to go from results, figures, and rough instructions, to a fully drafted, and well-structured scientific manuscript draft in minutes, speeding up science communication significantly.

 Check out our [short demo video](https://youtu.be/WkfA-7lXE5w?si=7P_1BMonfFpm_2YE) and [GitHub repo](https://github.com/pivlab/manugen-ai)!